anmarkoulis/event-sourcing/docs/critique.md

 ```

 **Issues**:
-- **Missing Stream ID**: Events should be part of a stream
-- **Version Handling**: Version should be stream-specific, not event-specific
 - **Event Metadata**: Missing correlation IDs, causation IDs, user context
 - **Event Schema**: No discussion of event schema design